MPs call on NI secretary to restart talks

 If Stormont is restored, the report recommends a public consultation on ideas to strengthen the institutions, to be carried out within six months.

-In addition to its Conservative chair, NIAC membership consists of four other Tory MPs; four Labour MPs; three DUP MPs and Independent Unionist MP Lady Sylvia Hermon.
+NIAC membership also consists of four other Tory MPs; four Labour MPs; three DUP MPs and Independent Unionist MP Lady Sylvia Hermon.